Jason-Z1/DataPulse/README.md

 Paths, intervals, and company symbols are stored in manifest.json, where query_api.py uses it to direct its calls.

+1. Import your data into DataPulse/backend/etl/FirstData (can be either zip file or folder)

+2. Run the 0_ingest.py

+3. DataPulse/etl_tmp/... is created that should include:
+- Time increment files you inserted
+- manifest.json

 ---

 ## Backend